isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 where:

-* `"namespace": "ECID"` indicates the consumer's Adobe Experience Cloud ID
+* `"namespace": "AdCloud"` indicates the AdCloud cookie space, and the corresponding value is the customer’s cookie ID value as retrieved from AdobePrivacy.js
-      --- **Should this be the AdCloud cookie ID instead?**
 * `"include": \["AdCloud"\]` indicates that the request applies to Advertising Cloud